 However, it will be necessary to file the accounts of the parent organisation with the UK authority, as well as the names of its directors and the company secretary, together with the names of the branch representative in the UK.
-This is typically unattractive to privately owned US corporations as the US financial statement will be on public record in the UK.
-This can be managed by establishing a 'clean' US subsidiary, such as a Delaware LLC, which will open the UK branch.
+This is typically unattractive to privately owned

+Australian companies as the Australian financial statement will be on public record in the UK.
+This can be managed by establishing a 'clean' Australian subsidiary which will open the UK branch.

-Losses made by the branch may be available to offset against US profits, but it is important to take advice on this issue from professionals in the US.
+Losses made by the branch may be available to offset against Australian profits, but it is important to take advice on this issue from professionals in Australia.